 “Abuela” by Arthur Dorros; illustrated by Elisa Kleven is a Great Picture Book for Hispanic Heritage Month

-Grandmas are sometimes more than a bit adventuresome than moms and dads.
+Grandmas are sometimes a bit more adventuresome than moms and dads.
 They may have the time and experience to seek out the familiar, see them in a new light, and combine it for a great time for grandchildren.

-Arthur Dorros” picture book, “Abuela” or grandma in Spanish, has manage to do just that.
+Arthur Dorros” picture book, “Abuela” or grandma in Spanish, has managed to do just that.

 Abuela or Rosalba takes her granddaughter on what seems like an ordinary foray into the every day.
 Prompted by the urgings of abuela, the young girl gets to see the everyday through fresh eyes; those of her grandma.

 And pretending and imagination is a fun part of the mix.

 Funny how two people can look at the very same thing and one can see dreary sameness and the other can see possibilities.